moveaxlab/deploy1/README.md

 # deploy1

-`deploy1` is a tool to build and deploy docker images, with strong opinions on image tags.
+`deploy1` (pronounced /dəplɔɪɒnɛ/) is a tool to build and deploy docker images, with strong opinions on image tags.

 ## Requirements